rehierl/html-outliner-spec/issue-associations.md

 **any nodes** (element nodes and non-element nodes alike) for which the previous steps didn't create an association.

-NOTE - The previous steps apply only to element nodes that extend the outlines of their ancestors (sectioning content elements or heading element) or that create new outlines and sections (sectioning roots).
+The previous steps apply only to element nodes that extend the outlines of their ancestors (sectioning content elements or heading element) or that create new outlines and sections (sectioning roots).
 When entering or exiting any other element node, the references to `current section`, `currentOutlineOwner` and the current outline (i.e. `currentOutlineOwner.innerOutline`) stay the same throughout the visit (enter and exit) of those remaining nodes.

+NOTE - It seems that, with regards to heading content elements, the substeps in [step 4.9.](./outliner-steps.md/#4-9) need to be executed before step 4.11. can be applied.
+To make things more clear, the spec **should** explicitly associate headings with sections with regards to [type 2](#type-2) because this step must be executed when entering the remaining nodes (see below).

 Recall that "associate node X with section Y" can be read as defining a two-way relationship defined by the following two properties: `Section Node.parentSection`